Uka Farm-Hawaii-Big Island-Family Home on Secluded 3 Acre Farm-15 minutes from Hilo Town

 Melissa

-"We would like to visit Visalia, CA or nearby area to visit Sequoia National Park for about a week in early June of 2026.
-Non-simultaneous reciprocal exchanges will be accepted in exchange for this."
+"We would like to visit Visalia, CA or nearby area to visit Sequoia National Park for about a week the first week of June 2026.
+We can offer a simultaneous exchange or a non-simultaneous exchange for July 2026."

-"We would like to go on a family ski trip for a week in Park City, UT or a similar ski town suitable for beginners in North America for spring break of 2026.
+"We would like to go on a family ski trip for a week in Park City, UT or a similar ski town suitable for beginners in North America for spring break of 2027.
 We can offer a non-simultaneous reciprocal exchange or a reciprocal exchange."

-Jun 1, 2027 - Jul 31, 2027
+1 Jun 2027 - 31 Jul 2027

 "We would like to travel to the Lake District, England in the months of June or July of 2027 for about 1-2 weeks.
 We can offer a non-simultaneous reciprocal exchange or reciprocal exchange."

-Jun 1, 2027 - Jul 31, 2027
+1 Jun 2027 - 31 Jul 2027

 "We would like to travel to London, England for about 2 weeks during the months of June or July of 2027.
 We can offer a non-simultaneous reciprocal exchange or reciprocal exchange.
 Please reach out!"

-Jun 1, 2027 - Jul 31, 2027
+1 Jun 2027 - 31 Jul 2027

 "We would like to travel to the Cotswolds, England for about 1-2 weeks during the months of June or July of 2027.
 Please reach out if interested in a non-simultaneous reciprocal or reciprocal exchange!"

-Dates flexible
+Dates Flexible

 "Melissa is from Portland, OR so we travel there a couple times a year.
 Please reach out and we can arrange for a simultaneous or non-simultaneous exchange.
 We also accept Globes so we could use Globes for your home."

-Dates flexible
+Dates Flexible

-"We would enjoy spending anywhere from 3 days to 1 week on Kauai.
+"We would enjoy spending anywhere from 3 days to 1 week on Molokai.
 Please reach out and we can arrange for a simultaneous or non-simultaneous exchange.
 We also accept Globes so we could use Globes for your home."

-Mar 14 - 22, 2026
+14 - 22 Mar 2026

 "We'd like to go on a ski vacation in Bend, OR or a community close to Mt.
 Bachelor during spring break of 2026.
 We could do simultaneous exchange then or you could come in June or July 2024 to our home in Hawaii for a non-simultaneous exchange."

-May 31, 2026 - Jun 11, 2026
+30 May 2026 - 8 Jun 2026

-May 31, 2026 - Jun 11, 2026
+30 May 2026 - 8 Jun 2026

-Jun 1, 2027 - Jul 31, 2027
+1 Jun 2027 - 31 Jul 2027

 "We would like to come to Scotland for 1-2 weeks during the June or July of 2027.
 We would like to see nature and experience Scottish culture.
 We are open to the location.
 We can do a simultaneous exchange or you can come June or July 2024 for a non-sim."

-Dec 19, 2026 - Jan 4, 2027
+19 Dec 2026 - 4 Jan 2027

 "We would like to visit Torres del Paine, Patagonia, Chile for about 1 - 2 weeks from Dec.
 19, 2026 - Jan.
 4, 2027.
 We are also open to visiting other areas in Chile.
 We can do a simultaneous exchange or a non-simultaneous exchange for earlier dates."